eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

     in the EU-wide or sectoral namespace.

--   The rulebook for an attestation intended to be used only within an organization, will be defined by that organization.
+-   The rulebook for an attestation intended to be used only within an organisation, will be defined by that organisation.

 ### 5.4 Catalogues